NX915/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone made as part of the Lighthouse coding bootcamp.
+Tweeter is a simple, responsive, single-page Twitter clone made as part of the Lighthouse coding bootcamp.
 The project involved the use of HTML, CSS, JS, jQuery and AJAX front-end skills, as well as Node and Express back-end skills.

 ## Screenshots